robobenklein/robobenklein.github.io/_posts/2020-10-02-panda-perfectly-clear.md

 Really surprised that's all it took, I'm able to wear them comfortably for hours on end now and the point pressure on the top of my head is gone.

+# The firmware update

+I am a bit behind the times on this one (partly because their updater didn't support linux), but I finally got incentivized to update the firmware on the headphones.

+To be honest, I was hoping for aptX low-latency, but didn't get it with the new firmware.

+Overall, firmware update went fine.
+I just had to re-pair the device and it worked as it did before.
+The *new feature* however, that being SoundID support, absolutely sucks.

 # Future updates

 As I continue to use these on a daily basis, I'll update here with any major news.
 (Including pulseaudio fixing the bluetooth codecs.)
 I'm hoping and expecting these will last far past their warranty date.